 The History of Treasury Yields (January 1, 1940 - June 30, 2022)

 Source: FRED Economic Data

 By analyzing the income generated by certain income-oriented strategies, we can see the effect over time that the current low-yielding market is having.
-The graph below illustrates the monthly income generated by a hypothetical $100,000 investment at various points in time.
+The graph below illustrates the annual income generated by hypothetical $100,000 bond investments at various points in time.

 Looking Beyond Bonds

-Given the relatively low interest rate environment, pass-through securities are becoming more attractive as investors focus on income-oriented securities.
-The current distribution rates1 in these sectors is significantly higher than those of traditional investments such as stocks and bonds, and we believe they can provide a dynamic complement to an income portfolio.
+Given the relatively low interest rate environment, pass-through securities are becoming more attractive as investors focus on income-oriented investments.
+The current income yields in these sectors are significantly higher than those of traditional investments such as stocks and bonds, and we believe they can provide a dynamic complement to an income portfolio.

-1Distribution Rates are the combined distribution over the trailing twelve months divided by the period ending NAV.
-Net interest income distributions may include capital gains and returns of capital.
-Bonds are represented by the Barclays US Aggregate Total Return Bond Index .
+Bonds are represented by the Bloomberg US Aggregate Bond Index.
 Stocks are represented by the S&P 500 Index.
 REITS are represented by the MSCI US REIT Index.
 MLPs are represented by the Alerian MLP Index.
-CEFs are represented by the S-Network Closed End Fund Index.
-Preferred stocks are represented by the ICE Core Fixed Rate Preferred Index.
-High Yields are represented by the ICE US High Yield Master II Index.
-Business Development Companies are represented by the S&P BDC Index.
+Closed-End Funds (CEFs) are represented by the S-Network Closed End Fund Index.
+Preferred stocks are represented by the ICE BofAML Core Fixed Rate Preferred Index.
+High Yields are represented by the ICE BofAML US High Yield Master II Index.
+Business Development Companies (BDCs) are represented by the S&P BDC Index.
 One cannot invest directly in an index.

 Click here for important disclosure and definition information.

 Diversification does not assure a profit nor protect against loss in a declining market.